OPR-group-BNITM/vimop/README.md

 If you cloned this repository, change into its root directory and run `nextflow main.nf` with the additional options.
 Without manually cloning the repository you can simply run `nextflow run OPR-group-BNITM/vimop` plus options.
 We will stick to the latter now.
-Type `nextflow run OPR-group-BNITM/vimop --download_db_all` to install our latest data base release.
+Type `nextflow run OPR-group-BNITM/vimop --download_db_all` to install our latest database release.
 There is a lot to download, so please be patient.
-If the pipeline fails during the process (which may happen due to instable network access), use the `-resume` option to continue your download.
+If the pipeline fails during the process (which may happen due to instable network access), use the `-resume` option to continue your download without having to restart again.
 You can also separate the download of the reference data into three parts by running the pipeline three times using the options `--download_db_virus`, `--download_db_contamination` and `--download_db_centrifuge` in separate runs.
 We would recommend this.
-If you want to replace an existing data base with our latest version, add the option `--download_db_update_existing`.
+If you want to replace an existing database with our latest version, add the option `--download_db_update_existing`.

 To finally run an analysis type `nextflow run OPR-group-BNITM/vimop --fastq /path/to/fastqfiles --out_dir /path/for/your/output`.
-You can get some demo data here: TODO!
+You can get some demo data here: [ViMOP-demo](https://opr.bnitm.de/example_data/vimop-demo.tar.gz).
+Once you downloaded and unzipped this folder, use the path to the "lasv_simulated" directory as fastq input of the command above.

 ### Using EPI2ME desktop

 Open the application and enter the github url of this repository under Launch -> Import workflow -> Import from Github.
 Once you added the workflow, launch it and go to the `Setup` options section.
-You can chose to either download all three parts of the data base or donwload contaminants, virus references and centrifuge index separately by ticking the respective boxes.
+You can chose to either download all three parts of the database or donwload contaminants, virus references and centrifuge index separately by ticking the respective boxes.
-Launching the process will download and install the data base into your home directory.
+Launching the process will download and install the database into your home directory.
 This will probably take a while.

-If you want to update your existing data base to our latest version, check the respective box to overwrite your existing files.
+If you want to update your existing database to our latest version, check the respective box to overwrite your existing files.
-This will only be done, if something in the respective data base has changed.
+This will only be done, if something in the respective database has changed.

 Afterwards you can launch the pipeline to analyse data.
 You can also click "run demo analysis".